Photography mdavid.com.au

-It can be frustrating to have the latest, greatest gear yet still get a bunch of soft images.
-If your camera isn’t producing the tack-sharp photos you were expecting then here’s a rundown of the usual causes.
+It can be frustrating to have the latest, greatest gear and yet still get a bunch of fuzzy images.
+If your camera isn’t producing the tack-sharp pictures you were expecting then here’s a rundown of the usual causes.

 You don’t need to see every strand on every feather in a bird photo to make it a nice shot (see the sample detail from this photo in the image below).
 In fact I’d say other factors are much more important.
 But it’s nice to get things sharp when you want it.
 The bird is a Welcome Swallow.